wojtre/kotlin-reading-group/README.md

 (5.1)
 1. Basics
 Syntax:
-* x: Int, y: Int -> x + y} - brackets around whole lamda, not only body - does not need context
+* {x: Int, y: Int -> x + y} - brackets around whole lamda, not only body - does not need context

 * simplier: {x, y -> x + y }
 * simplier: { it.doSth()} - default parameter, don;t abuse it, sometimes better to name it different for clean code